meshtastic/firmware/docs/README.md

 We don't yet distribute prebuilt binaries.
 But soon (by Feb 22) we will have a file that you can easily install on your radio via USB.
 Once our software is installed, all future software updates happen over bluetooth from your phone.

-For a nice 3D printable case see this [design](https://www.thingiverse.com/thing:3773717) by [bsiege](https://www.thingiverse.com/bsiege).
+For a nice TTGO 3D printable case see this [design](https://www.thingiverse.com/thing:3773717) by [bsiege](https://www.thingiverse.com/bsiege).
+For a nice Heltec 3D printable case see this [design](https://www.thingiverse.com/thing:3125854) by [ornotermes](https://www.thingiverse.com/ornotermes).